-This is a follow up story for SoFlo SAT Tutoring.
-If you're interested in reading how they got started, published about 1 year ago, check it out here.
+This is a follow up story for SoFlo Tutors.
+If you're interested in reading how they got started, published almost 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hey!
 I'm Adam Shlomi, founder of SoFlo SAT Tutoring.
 I went to Georgetown University, scored 1570/1600 on the SAT, and now SoFlo annually brings in 6 figures in income.

 At SoFlo we offer online SAT/ACT prep to students around the world and now have 100 tutors on our team, but I founded SoFlo a little more than two years ago in my room, where I was bedridden and recovering from ankle surgery with doctors saying I may never walk again.

 Tell us about what you’ve been up to!
 Has the business been growing?

 SoFlo has grown in both revenue and profit by 600% during 2020.
 For us, we have always been focused on being the best online SAT and ACT tutoring company.
 The Internet is our home turf, so when COVID-19 hit and everyone had to adapt to the digital world, we had already laid the groundwork and built a system to handle thousands of students who wanted online SAT prep.
 While students transitioned to online life, we were able to catch the wave of demand for tutoring services and grow from there.

 Knowing what is worth expending energy into is also a valuable lesson that I’ve learned along the process of testing all of my different ideas.